wp-plugins/wp-table-tag-gen/readme.txt

 == Description ==

-This plugin generates table tags with a simple operation.
+This plugin generates table tags with simple operations.
 You can merge cells by dragging and clicking, and enter the character directly in the table.
 VERY EASY!